cesar-rgon/desktop-app-installer/README.md

 * Customize your own application list to be installed and third-party repositories to add to your distro by just editing some config files (no need to edit main script at all for this purpose).
 * Third-party repositories added by some applications will be disabled automatically after the installation of those applications.
 * EULA support.
 Install applications automatically with no need of user interaction to accept legal terms of the application.
-* The script runs with an interface adapted to the detected enviroment: Dialog for terminal.
+* The script runs with an interface adapted to the detected environment: Dialog for terminal.
 Zenity for desktop or terminal emulator.
 * Installation log file that shows installation steps and errors if they have occurred.
 * Multilingual support.
 Easy to add new translations.
 For the time being English and Spanish languages are included.
 The script detects system language and it use the appropiate translation.